rust-lang/cargo/src/doc/environment-variables.md

                          script).
 Also note that this is the value of the current working directory of the build script when it starts.
+* `CARGO_WORKSPACE_DIR` - The directory containing the manifest of the workspace, for the package being built.
 * `CARGO_MANIFEST_LINKS` - the manifest `links` value.
 * `CARGO_FEATURE_<name>` - For each activated feature of the package being built, this environment variable will be present